kluo2019/CCUS/README.md

-All data and models are processed in Stata16.
-This folder contains all the relevant do files for data processing, regressions, and figures in the manuscript.
+All data and models are processed in Stata SE 16.0.
+This directory contains all the relevant Stata do-files, which correspond to the data processing steps, regression analyses, and figure creation described in our manuscript.
+The do-files are numbered to match the sequence of models presented in the paper.